 That said, the advantage of investing at such an early stage is that if the company is successful you can make quite a bit of money.
 If you'd invested in Facebook when they were at our stage, a $100 investment would likely be worth hundreds of thousands of dollars today.
 That's an extreme example (Facebook is one of the most successful companies of all time), but the fact remains that if we can turn Legion M into the next Facebook (heck, if we even have a tiny fraction of the success of Facebook), your investment could be worth quite a bit of money.

 Bottom line--you shouldn't invest any money you can't afford to lose.
-But if you can afford some risk and want to swing for the fences with us, we'd love to have you on the team.
+But if you can bear some risk and want to swing for the fences, we'd love to have you on the team.
 We're betting our own money (not to mention our jobs, careers and reputations!) that we can make this company successful.
 And while we can't guarantee success, we can guarantee that we're doing everything we can to make this the best investment you ever made!

 If, after all this, you are interested in becoming a part of the world's first FAN-OWNED entertainment company, we'd LOVE to have you join us.